Spotify’s musical riches are so vast that it’s easy to just swim in the shallows of its desktop and mobile apps.

 22) Spotify mixes

-There’s no shortage of mobile apps that let you seamlessly mix songs DJ-style, but Pyro is noteworthy because it does all the hard work for you.
-Its algorithms analyse any track from iTunes or Spotify, working out the BPM and the best time for a smooth crossfaded transition.
+There’s no shortage of mobile apps that let you seamlessly mix songs DJ-style, but Pacemaker is noteworthy because it does all the hard work for you, using AI to perfectly blend the transition from one song to the next.

 23) Discover samples